TaygaHoshi/tt-project/INTRODUCTION.md

 Furthermore, there are not many calculations to slow turns down during combat.
 Most numbers like damage of a weapon can be calculated beforehand.
 With proper notes, turns can get very fast.

 **Soft mechanics and rules for role playing:**
 Sigil of Uchma is a simplified take on modern TTRPGs.
 Exploration, inventory management, economy, traveling, interactions with NPCs and similar activities mostly have only general rules and suggestions.
-Imagination in these situations can open up a good amount of possibilities.
+Imagination in these situations can open up a lot of possibilities.

 # Playing the game
 Currently, the game is in alpha state.
 This means it is not ready for running campaigns yet.
 When the first full version is released, [it will be in the releases page of this repository](https://github.com/TaygaHoshi/tt-project/releases).